nethalo/mysql-tools/README.md

 * Load data in small transactions.

 ### Requirements:
-* This script acts also as a wrapper around the [pt-fifo-spli](http://www.percona.com/doc/percona-toolkit/2.2/pt-fifo-split.html "pt-fifo-split") tool from the Percona Toolkit.
+* This script acts as a wrapper around the [pt-fifo-split](http://www.percona.com/doc/percona-toolkit/2.2/pt-fifo-split.html "pt-fifo-split") tool from the Percona Toolkit.
 You will need to have this tool in your server.
 * The "split" tool from linux [Coreutils](http://www.gnu.org/software/coreutils/ "Coreutils"), version 8.8 or greater is needed.
 You can use the one that i have in this repo: [split](https://github.com/nethalo/mysql-tools/blob/master/split "Split") or compile one yourself.
 The reason for this is that the script uses the **--number** parameter

 ### Settings